-stainable Development

-nergies

-ate of Conservation
+State of Conservation

-nagement

-vernance

-pacity Building
+Management

+Governance
-15. Assessment of the Periodic Reporting Exercise

-15.1.
-Primary institution responsible for communicating with UNESCO on the World Heritage Convention

-15.1.1 - Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
-Ministry of Culture: Focal point of the World heritage convention.

-15.2.
-Relevance and Objectives of Periodic Reporting

-15.2.1 - Relevance and Objectives of Periodic Reporting
+- 15. Assessment of the Periodic Reporting Exercise - 15.1.
+Primary institution responsible for communicating with UNESCO on the World Heritage Convention - 15.1.1 Which primary institution is responsible for communicating with UNESCO with regards to the World Heritage Convention?
+Cultural Heritage Administration - 15.2.
+Relevance and Objectives of Periodic Reporting - 15.2.1 Relevance and Objectives of Periodic Reporting

 State Party Good

 Site Managers Good

 UNESCO World Heritage Centre Good

-Advisory Bodies Good
+Advisory Bodies Fair